OoI3enZaoo/getlinks-backend-test/README.md

 3.  **Install Dependencies**. `npm install`

+4. **Copy nodemon.json to root directory of your project

-4.  **Start node server, serve at localhost:5000**. `npm start`
+5.  **Start node server, serve at localhost:5000**. `npm start`

 ## Heroku server

-**You can access this project from https://getlinks-testing-backend.herokuapp.com
+**You can access this project at https://getlinks-testing-backend.herokuapp.com